Midway (1976 film): Sound

 The film was the second of only four films released with a Sensurround sound mix which required special speakers to be installed in movie theatres.
 The other Sensurround films were Earthquake (1974), Rollercoaster (1977), and Battlestar Galactica (1978).
 The regular soundtrack (dialog, background and music) was monaural; a second optical track was devoted to low frequency rumble added to battle scenes and when characters were near unmuffled military engines.

 Action

 Many of the action sequences used footage from earlier films: most sequences of the Japanese air raids on Midway are stock shots from 20th Century Fox's Tora!
 Tora!
 Tora!
 (1970).
 Some scenes are from the Japanese Toho film Hawai Middouei daikaikusen: Taiheiyo no arashi (1960) (which also stars Mifune).
 Several action scenes, including the one where a Mitsubishi A6M Zero slams into Yorktown's bridge, were taken from Away All Boats (1956); scenes of Doolittle's Tokyo raid at the beginning of the film are from Thirty Seconds Over Tokyo (1944).
 In addition, most dogfight sequences come from wartime gun camera footage or from the film Battle of Britain (1969).

-Cast member Henry Fonda (Admiral Nimitz) had been one of the narrators of the 1942 John Ford documentary The Battle of Midway, some footage from which was used in the 1976 film.
-This was the third film dealing with the aftermath of Pearl Harbor with which Henry Fonda had been involved.
-Fonda first narrated the 1942 film The Battle of Midway and starred in the 1965 film In Harm's Way.
-The only actress with a speaking part in the original film was Christina Kobuko as Horuko.
-In the TV version of the film Susan Sullivan appears playing Matt Garth's girlfriend.
-Later video versions dropped Sullivan to emphasize the essentially all-male cast and wartime action.

-As with many "carrier films" produced around this time, the US Navy Essex-class aircraft carrier USS Lexington played the part of both American and Japanese flattops for shipboard scenes.
+The US Navy Essex-class aircraft carrier USS Lexington played the part of both American and Japanese flattops for shipboard scenes.